pattihis/simple-cpt/simple-cpt/README.txt

 = When are custom Taxonomies needed?  =

 Your regular blog posts use Categories and Tags to create an organization structure.
 Those build-in taxonomies can also be linked to any custom post type you create with Simple CPT.
-However, the same organization doesn’t necessarily make sense for all custom post types.
-For a "book" custom post type, ideally you’d like to have the option to specify the book’s author, the genre, publisher and other book-specific data.
+However, the same organization doesn't necessarily make sense for all custom post types.
+For a "book" custom post type, ideally you'd like to have the option to specify the book's author, the genre, publisher and other book-specific data.
 This is when you create custom taxonomies and you associate them with your custom post type(s).

 = Does "Simple CPT" require manual coding or file editing? =